 When your pressure washer is not starting there could a variety of reasons, therefore we shall begin looking at a blocked lance.

-Pulsating Pump or Pressure Fluctuations:
+Pulsating Pump or Pressure Issues

-Low Flow Rate and Chemical Injection:
+Low Flow & Chemical Injection

 - There could be air in the system.
 Try turning off the pump and holding the trigger open for a few moments, before turning it back on.
 If this does not fix the problem,

 - Check the water supply tap is open and the inlet valve is not blocked.